-MICHAELA PRECOURt- Project Owner
+MICHAELA PRECOURt- Founder

 Michaela grew up in New England, exploring snow-capped mountains, rocky ledges and beautiful shorelines.
 Teaching has been part of her life, even at a young age, teaching swimming, life guarding, and various outdoor activities.
 Michaela continued to pursue a passion in teaching through the outdoors she went on to study and then graduate with honors from Prescott College with a Bachelor of Arts in Adventure Education, and a minor in Snow Science.